Get the Tata Capital App to apply for Loans & manage your account. Download Now

 There are several types of e-KYC methods used in India to verify a person’s or organization’s identity.
 These e-KYC types include:

-1. OTP-based e-KYC: In this method, you provide your Aadhar number to get an OTP to your registered mobile number.
+1. OTP-based e-KYC: In this method, you provide your Aadhaar number to get an OTP to your registered mobile number.
 You then use this OTP to complete the verification process.
 OTP-based e-KYC is the most convenient type for most people as it requires no biometric data or physical interactions.

-2. Biometric-based e-KYC: In this method, you provide your Aadhar number along with biometric data like fingerprints.
+2. Biometric-based e-KYC: In this method, you provide your Aadhaar number along with biometric data like fingerprints.
 The provided data is used for verification by matching it with the data stored in the UIDAI database.
 Biometric-based e-KYC ensures high security due to the unique biometric data requirements.

 3. Offline e-KYC: This method is unique due to its offline nature.
 You download a digitally signed XML with your demographic details from the official UIDAI website.
 This XML file can then be provided wherever KYC is required.
 This method allows you to ensure your privacy without revealing your UID number.